donkodimov/capstone/README.md

-# capstone - Green Deployment
+# Capstone project - Green Deployment

 All files for building, testing and deploying the blue app deployment on Kubernetes cluster.